influxdata/docs-v2/content/influxdb/v2.6/reference/config-options.md

 ---

 ### query-concurrency
 Number of queries allowed to execute concurrently.
-Setting to 0 will allow an unlimited number of queries.
+Setting to `0` allows an unlimited number of concurrent queries.

 **Default:** `0`